ahmdIbrhm/BicycleSharingSystem/README.md

 #### As a team
 * Design of the ontology
 * Queries to get specific data
-*
 #### Ahmad
-* Implemented the processes of adding data to the triple store.
+* Implemented the contexts of adding data to the triple store (Add city)
+* Data conversion from any format to RDF
-* Created ontology file and description
+* Created ontology file and description (Protege)
+* Storing data in background
 #### Ali
+* Implemented the contexts of querying data from the triple store.
+* Data visualization (Map, Statistics)
+* RDF-a integrated in HTML